AriFordsham/GHCWiki/commentary/rts/cmm.md

 ## Reading references

 Reading material for learning Cmm is somewhat scattered, so I (Arash) have created a list of useful links.
-Since the Cmm language is changing as GHC changes, I have prioritized. (*Feel free to add/remove/modify this list! :)*)
+Since the Cmm language is changing as GHC changes, I have prioritized resources that are not too old. (*Feel free to add/remove/modify this list! :)*)

 - An overview of Cmm is given in [ David Terei's bachelor thesis](https://davidterei.com/downloads/papers/terei:2009:honours_thesis.pdf) (chapter 2.4.3).
 - The comments in the beginning of [compiler/cmm/CmmParse.y](/trac/ghc/browser/ghc/compiler/cmm/CmmParse.y) is super-useful and kept up to date.
 The rest of the file contains the *grammar* of the language.
 Afraid of grammars?
 Edward Yang wrote this fantastic [ blog post](http://blog.ezyang.com/2013/07/no-grammar-no-problem/) on how to understand the constructs of Cmm by using the grammar.